 Decide how much you need

 There are three ways to determine your family’s needs.
-This chart will help you find which method will best suit your needs.
-This is when you generate your Master List of everything you’d like tohave on hand during a time of crisis.
+Once you determine what you need for a food supply, then you want to generate your Master List of everything you’d like to have on hand during a time of crisis.
+Once you start getting your food, this chart will help you decide which storage method will best suit your needs.

 Set a monthly budget